 1 6 oz can tomato paste

-3-8 cloves garlic, peeled and diced (depending on size of cloves and your personal preference -- I like my sauce extra garlicky)
+3-8 cloves garlic, peeled and diced (depending on

 1/2 small onion, peeled and diced (optional - I'm not a big fan of onion, so I don't usually add it, but it can be yummy!)